vialab/JPHandwritingModel/README.md

 # Usage

-The API has only one endpoint: `/predict`.
+The API has only one useful endpoint: `/predict`.
 It accepts a multipart form with the body as follows:

 |Key|Method|Information|Format|
 |---|---|---|---|